 With regards to dealing with global warming, a huge part of the problem with our current drive to change energy production is the efficiency of energy production.
 We need to produce energy – especially in the form of intense heat for many production processes – in more efficient ways that eliminates CO2 or methane release.

 Efficiency of production of energy is essential when talking about the physics of carbon capture and storage (CCS).
-In this context, CCS is not a solution when considering all current CCS technologies require the generation of more energy to capture less than 100% of carbon emitted.
+In this context, CCS is not a solution.
+All current CCS technologies require the generation of more energy to capture much less than 100% of carbon emitted from the fuel.

-None of the supposed carbon capture technologies have been tested at scale yet.
+And, none of the supposed carbon capture technologies have been successfully tested at scale.

-Current estimates are that you lose between 20 and 30% efficiency in the production to capture between 80 and 90% of the CO2 released.
+Current estimates are that you lose between 20 and 30% efficiency in the production process to capture between 80 and 90% of the CO2 released.
 The reason is that the resulting gasses from the combustion of the coal/oil/gas have to be compressed and cooled to pass by chemical scrubbers to extract the CO2 out of the air.
-This takes a lot of energy, the production and replacement of the scrubbers take energy, and the process is not particularly effective.
+This takes a lot of energy, the production and replacement of the scrubbers take energy, and the process is not 100% effective at CO2 removal even in theoretical models.

 Producing more energy to capture atmospheric CO2 results in diminishing returns.
 If you have to produce 30% more energy to capture 90% of the CO2 released, then that energy better be produced with green energy.
 However, if you can invest in new energy generation at that scale, why not just replace the CO2 emitting source of energy generation and continue the investment to close the polluting generation.